stephenredfield/InstructorResources/IssuingGrades.md

 ## Uploading Grades

-NOTE: The Grade Entry process is undergoing changes.
-The current instructions for getting the grades file exported correctly can be found here: [Using the Final Grades tool](https://oregonstate.teamdynamix.com/TDClient/1935/Portal/KB/ArticleDet?ID=70831){:target="\_blank"}
+NOTE: The Grade Uploading process is undergoing changes.
+The current instructions for getting the grades file exported correctly can be found here: [Using the Final Grades tool](https://oregonstate.teamdynamix.com/TDClient/1935/Portal/KB/ArticleDet?ID=70831){:target="\_blank"} or follow the steps below.

 1. Now bounce over to **Faculty Grade Entry** in [My.Oregonstate.Edu](https://my.oregonstate.edu){:target="_blank"} clicking Resources and searching in "Find Resources" for the text "Entry".
 2. Sort by term to find the current term (No, it doesn't do this automatically).
 You should see "In Progress" on the left for any sections currently allowing grade entry